mjrousos/aspnetcore-workshop/Labs/3-Alternate. Startup, Hosting and Middleware.md

     straightforward to create new configuration providers if existing providers don't meet your needs.
 Look at existing providers (like [the environment variable config provider](https://github.com/aspnet/Configuration/tree/dev/src/Config.EnvironmentVariables)) for examples.
-1. Like configuration, logging setup has been moved from `Startup` to `WebHostBuilder`.
-Configure basic logging for the application with a call to `ConfigureLogging`.
+1. Configure basic logging for the application with a call to `ConfigureLogging`.
     ```CSharp
     public static IWebHost BuildWebHost(string[] args) =>
         new WebHostBuilder()